Skip to Content

 On poster board or large paper, draw a graph grid that is labelled with different colours.
 Children then add toy vehicles one at a time to discover which is the most common colour in the toy collection.

-Point out the numbers affixed to the graph, count aloud to prove those numbers, and also help the kids compare one to another.
+Point out the numbers on the graph, count aloud to verify them, and help the children compare one to another.

 Kids enjoy preschool transportation science activities without even realizing that they are “doing science.”